AshkanHagh/AshkanHagh/README.md

       </b>
       <br>
         Backend Developer with 3 years of experience in building scalable applications using TypeScript, NestJS/Express, PostgreSQL, MongoDB, and Docker.
-Skilled in SQL, system design, and developing RESTful APIs, with a proven ability to tackle complex challenges and build diverse backend solutions.
+Skilled in SQL, system design, and developing RESTful APIs.
       <br>
       <br>
       <b>